Slayer95/aura-bot/CLI.md

 This option is equivalent to ``<map.hosting.ip_filter.flood_handler>`` in map configuration

+## \`--on-leave\`

+This flag customizes how the game host handles players who leave a match before it concludes.
+The behavior of leavers can significantly impact game balance and the overall experience, especially in team-based or competitive Warcraft 3 matches.

+Available values for this flag:

+- **none**: Prevents the game from recognizing a player's departure in any way.
+  Their units remain under their control but idle, and no default victory conditions are triggered.
+This option is useful for preventing unintended match-ending conditions in custom maps that do not handle leaver logic well.

+- **native**: Applies the default Warcraft 3 behavior for leavers.
+In melee team
+  games, when a player leaves, their remaining allies automatically gain shared
+  unit control over the leaver's units and structures.
+This allows teammates to
+  continue using their army and economy without needing manual intervention.
+  Additionally, victory and defeat conditions function as intended by the game
+  or custom map scripts, ensuring standard gameplay logic remains intact.

+- **share**: Similar to ``none``, in that it suppresses standard leave actions, preventing automatic defeat conditions.
+However, in addition to this, the leaver’s units and structures are transferred to their allies, granting them shared control.
+This option ensures that a team does not suffer an immediate disadvantage due to a player leaving, as remaining players can take over the abandoned army and economy.

+### Use Cases:

+- **none**:
+  - Prevents unintended match endings when a player leaves.
+  - Useful for certain custom maps where leaver handling should be manually managed.
+  - Keeps the game world intact without triggering victory conditions.

+- **native**:
+  - Maintains expected behavior for melee games and properly coded custom maps.
+  - Ensures that the original map logic determines what happens when a player leaves.
+  - Prevents potential unintended side effects from suppressing leave actions.

+- **share**:
+  - Ideal for team-based matches where players want to mitigate the impact of a leaver.
+  - Ensures a team can continue playing competitively even if a member disconnects.
+  - Useful in cooperative game modes where unit persistence is desirable.

+This flag provides flexibility for different match styles, allowing the host to customize leaver behavior to best suit the game mode and players' expectations.

+The default setting is `native`.

 ## \`--on-unsafe-name \<ACTION\>\`

 This parameter customizes behavior when a player tries to join a game using an unsafe or otherwise problematic name.